shirou/kptool/README.txt

   Get entries.
   Note: KeepassDB has a history. get_entries() get all entries include history.
 Since that, entries that have same title may be acquired.
-  Note: "Meta-Info" entries are system infomation entries. please ignored if you do not need to access system information.

   >>> for e in k.get_entries():
   ...   print "%s %s %s" % (e['title'], e['username'], e['created'])